joanlopez/golang-advent-of-code/2019/README.md

 angles approach before).
 For that part, uou can save the found asteroids for each angle, sorted by distance.
 Additionally, you can sort the angles (from 0 to 360) and just loop over them in order to find the one is evaporated the Xth.

+### Day 11: Space Police

+Another funny statement related with the processor (Intcode computer) built up during the previous days, here you have to combine the processor with another component (I/O), similarly to the day `7` challenge but with a robot instead of amplificators.

+The part one was quite simple (IMHO), despite of my choice of storing each visited panel on a map instead of drawing the entire matrix.
+Here, you just need to keep the robot position (x,y), update it with the program and finally count the number of visited unique positions.

+The part two was a bit more difficult, specially due to my initial decision of using a map to store all the visited panels.
+Fortunately, despite of the map, I was storing data enough to draw the visited panels an get the required password.

+Additionally, I spent a funny development time with this challenge because I took the change to rewrite entirely my Intcode computer in a better architectured application.

+You can look at the solution from days `9` and `11` and compare it, if curious.